kaushik88/kaushik88.github.io/_posts/2015-05-22-sympathy-vs-empathy.md

 2. Silverline their situation - While we tend to use this to cheer them up so that they can feel better but this seldom works - again you're not dealing with their situation.

 Instead, we could **take their perspective, recognize it as the truth and stay out of judgement** (sounds simple, isn't it?).
 Rarely can a response make the other person feel better but what can actually make them feel better is the connection, the friendship and **communicating** that you're there with them during this difficult time.

+This just made me realize how many times I've sympathized with a friend and wondered why they didn't feel better or why they felt I didn't understand their situation!